Noh Alam Shah: Tanjong Pagar United

 After FAS announced that Tanjong Pagar United are rejoining Singapore Premier League for the 2020 season, the club announced that Noh Alam Shah was appointed as the team manager.

 Tokyo Verdy

 As part of the ‘Coaches Overseas Attachment’ pilot programme by 'Unleash The Roar' football project, Alam Shah alongside Isa Halim embarked on an overseas coaching attachment with Japanese top-flight club Tokyo Verdy of the J1 League.
 They are the first batch of coaches under the programme where they will be immersed in the day-to-day running of the club.
 The duo hold an Asian Football Confederation ‘A’ Diploma Coaching license, and will be support coaches for the Japanese team.
 They have started their overseas coaching attachment with Tokyo Verdy since 24 May 2024 and will be with the club until 10 December 2024.

 Return to Tanjong Pagar United

 After completing his coaching attachment with Tokyo Verdy, Tanjong Pagar United confirmed and announced the appointment of Noh Alam Shah as an interim head coach on 2 January 2025.
+On 17 July 2026, Tanjong Pagar United announced that Noh Alam Shah have mutually agreed to part ways with the club, bringing his tenure with the jaguars to an end after 6 years.